RdtBui/shopify-infrastructure-challenge/README.md

 ### Running the Tests

 The Dockerfile runs the tests when you build it.
-Please follow these steps if you want to see the tests again:
+Please follow these steps if you want to run it manually:
 1. Run the container if you haven't already, assuming you already built the Docker image from [Installation](#installation)
    ```
    docker run -d -p 3000:3000 hire-richard-bui